Classification of singular Q-homology planes. I. Structure and singularities: Main results

-Let us finally mention the remaining piece of the classification, the difficult case of singular $\Q$-homology planes with smooth locus of general type, which due to its different nature is mainly untouched in this paper.
-By \ref{prop:main result}(1) in this case $S'$ has a unique singular point, which is of quotient type.
-There are some partial results concerning these surfaces (\cite{GM-Affine-lines}, \cite{DieckPetrie}).
-The main result of \cite{KR-ContrSurf} can be restated as saying that if $\ovk(S')=-\8$ and $\ovk(S_0)=2$ then $S'$ cannot be contractible.
-In a forthcoming paper we generalize this theorem by showing that there are simply no singular $\Q$-homology planes of negative Kodaira dimension with smooth locus of general type (cf. \cite{PaKo-general_type}).

-\bsk\textsl{\textsf{Acknowledgements.}} Results in this paper are improvements of results obtained during the graduate studies of the author at the University of Warsaw and during his stay at the Polish Academy of Sciences.
-The author thanks his thesis advisor dr hab.
-M. Koras for numerous discussions and for reading preliminary versions of the paper.
+\bsk\textsl{\textsf{Acknowledgements.}} The paper contains results obtained during the graduate studies of the author at the University of Warsaw and their improvements obtained during his stay at the Polish Academy of Sciences and McGill University.
+The author thanks his thesis advisor prof. M. Koras for numerous discussions and for reading preliminary versions of the paper.
 He also thanks prof. P. Russell for useful comments.